OpenSourceMalaria/OSMSeries4Paper1/README.md

-This repository is for the writing of the first paper about Series 4 of the Open Source Malaria Consortium.
+This repository is for the writing of the first paper about Series 4 of the Open Source Malaria Consortium (http://opensourcemalaria.org/).

 The paper will be assembled at http://tinyurl.com/OSM-S4-Paper1.
 Google Docs' commenting functionality is a little better than Github's for writing papers.